nnarain/nnarain.github.io/_posts/2017-12-13-Voxel Engine Retrospective.md

 The Goal
 --------

-I find procedurally generated content to be extremely interesting.
-And one of the major pulls to use it is the ability to generate a whole world randomly.
-You can generate something that even you hadn't thought of.
-And as a hobbyist who isn't particularly good making art assets its very appealing.
+I find procedurally generated content to be extremely interesting and one of the major pulls to use it is the ability to generate a whole world randomly.
+As a hobbyist who isn't particularly good making art assets.. its very appealing.

-So the goal of my voxel engine was to generate procedural terrain and allow users to write scripts to make build a game in the procedural world.
+So the goal of my voxel engine was to generate procedural terrain and allow users to write scripts to build a game in the procedural world.

 Problems
 ---------